cszach/linux-cli-guide/book/chapter01.md

 > **Note**: "folder" and "directory" are the same concepts; the difference is, the term "folder" is used more in graphical interface, while the term "directory" is used more when talking about the command line interface.
-Hence, the term "directory" will be used more frequently throughout the tutorial.
+Hence, the term "directory" will be used more frequently throughout the guide.

 `pwd`
 -----